Encore (Eminem song): "Curtains Down" skit

 After the song is over, "Encore" features a line by Eminem alerting listeners of Dr. Dre's upcoming album Detox.
 Eminem tells his audience "Don't worry about that Detox album.
 It's coming.
 We're gonna make Dre do it."
 In the song, Eminem hints at his career aspirations with the line, "10 Multi-Platinum albums later three Diamond worldwide, we hit the charts with a bullet, and still climb."
 After "Encore", the next track on the album is a skit in which Eminem returns to the stage, stating that he forgot "one more thing", starts shooting at the crowd, and shoots himself through the mouth.
 The album's last lines are "See you in hell, fuckers" in a robotic voice, created by Eminem using an electrolarynx.
 Many critics thought that it might have meant Eminem will totally stop his music career.
 Others see it as him getting rid of his alter ego "Slim Shady", and coming back as a whole new rapper.
 Eminem had stated that, at that moment in time, he was not certain about the future but that he would still be involved in the music industry.

 The edited version fades out before the shooting segment begins.
 It was later confirmed that the shooting was meant to represent the death of Slim Shady.
 Shady however returned in Relapse, coming back after Eminem was released from a rehabilitation center.
 The skit was hinted in the earlier skit "Em Calls Paul", in which he tells his manager Paul Rosenberg through the phone that he has a good idea for the ending - "I have this idea about how I want to end the show" - in the same electrolarynx voice.
-In the skit, he also lies to Paul that he didn't get a new gun, referencing an earlier skit on the album where Paul hears rumours about him having a new gun as well as a skit on The Eminem Show, where Paul was stressed over Eminem bringing his gun to the studio.
+In the skit, he also lies to Paul that he didn't get a new gun, referencing an earlier skit on the album where Paul hears rumors about him having a new gun as well as a skit on The Eminem Show, where Paul was stressed over Eminem bringing his gun to the studio.